AndrewTrautmann/Take-Home-Test-for-Impact/README.md

 To run the project, go to Netbeans->File->Open Project

 The implementation of my code is done in the "Summarizer.java" class, and my unit testing is done within the "SummarizerTest.java" class.

-You are able to see the unit testing result by right clicking on the project and click on "Test(alt + F6)".
+You are able to run and see the unit testing result by right clicking on the project and click on "Test(alt + F6)".